 |Joe Hand Promotions, Inc. (pla)||3:2020cv00310||Joe Hand Promotions, Inc. v.
 Patel et al (TV2)||Tennessee Eastern District Court||07/14/2020|

 |Joe Hand Promotions, Inc. (pla)||3:2020cv00312||Joe Hand Promotions, Inc. v.
 Pitner et al (TV2)||Tennessee Eastern District Court||07/14/2020|

 |Joe Hand Promotions, Inc. (pla)||3:2020cv00313||Joe Hand Promotions, Inc. v.
 Huff et al (TV2)||Tennessee Eastern District Court||07/14/2020|

-So you just received a letter telling you that your company illegally broadcast a paid commercial fight and showed it at your restaurant, club, sports bar, tavern or nightclub without paying for the proper commercial license.
-Now what do you do?
-If the letter is to be believed, you could face over $100,000 or $60,000 in potential damages.
-Having dealt with the Plaintiff attorneys in this area, I can tell you they are aggressive and do not have a big heart for a “sorry I didn't mean to upset your client” plea.
-They will be seeking money damages usually in the five figure range.
-This blog talks about one potential defense to consider.
+So you just received a letter telling you that your company illegally broadcast a paid commercial fight and showed it at your restaurant, club, sports bar, barber shop, golf club, tavern or nightclub without paying for the proper commercial license.
+Now, what do you do?
+If the letter is to be believed, you could face over $100,000 in potential (enhanced) damages and have to pay their costs and attorney fees.
+This can be a very frightening situation for the small business owner.

 Watch Attorney Steve explain unauthorized broadcast law in this video